Diffusion Bridge or Flow Matching? A Unifying Framework and Comparative Analysis: Preliminaries

 \subsection{Diffusion Bridges}

-Doob's $h$-transform-based diffusion bridges, such as DDBMs \citep{DDBMs} and GOUB \citep{GOUB}, achieve promising results by modifying the original forward SDE to pass through the predetermined terminal.
-UniDB further constructs diffusion bridges through a Stochastic Optimal Control (SOC) problem and generalizes these $h$-transform-based methods.
-Based on the Generalized Ornstein-Uhlenbeck (GOU) process \citep{intro_sde, GOUB},
+$h$-transform-based diffusion bridges, such as DDBMs \cite{DDBMs} and GOUB \cite{GOUB}, achieve promising results by modifying the original forward SDE to pass through the predetermined terminal.
+UniDB further constructs diffusion bridges through the Stochastic Optimal Control (SOC) problem and generalizes these $h$-transform-based methods.
+Based on the Generalized Ornstein-Uhlenbeck (GOU) process \cite{intro_sde, GOUB},

-where $\boldsymbol{\mu}$ is a given state vector, $\boldsymbol{w}_t$ is the Wiener process, $\theta_t$ and $g_t$ denote the scalar drift and diffusion coefficient with the relationship $g_t^2=2 \lambda^2 \theta_t$ where $\lambda^2$ is a given positive constant scalar, a specific example of the UniDB framework is introduced as UniDB-GOU \citep{UniDB} and the related SOC problem constructs the forward bridge process as:
+where $\boldsymbol{\mu}$ is a given state vector, $\boldsymbol{w}_t$ is the Wiener process, $\theta_t$ and $g_t$ denote the scalar drift and diffusion coefficient with the relationship $g_t^2=2 \lambda^2 \theta_t$ where $\lambda^2$ is a given positive constant scalar, a specific example of the UniDB framework is introduced as UniDB-GOU \cite{UniDB} and the related SOC problem constructs the forward bridge process as: